HassanSattar3/HassanSattar3/README.md

 ---

-"False Knowledge is worse then false No Knowledge"
+"False Knowledge is worse then No Knowledge"